darraghmoloney/java-public/README.md

 <strong>PrimeIt.java</strong> -> Prints primes within a given range of numbers.

+<strong>EuclidGCD.java</strong> -> Uses a recursive method to find the Greatest Common Denominator of an array of numbers, calculated with Euclid's algorithm.

 <strong>Tower2.java</strong> -> A program to check the minimum height of a tower of objects so that the tower has a certain overhang, where the objects are stacked on top of each other in order to lean over a table or other surface.